"So many people are under the impression that musicians become an overnight success but it's a long, slow road for many," - Lee Morgan

 Lee explains, "Having the support of a network of people and financial assistance has been such a positive driver for my career."

-To assist with his professional development, Lee received funding through the Indigenous Travel and Professional Development Fund to attend the 2008 Big Sound music summit in Brisbane and in 2009 he received support to attend Sydney's AustralAsian Music Business Conference.
+To assist with his professional development, Lee received funding through the Indigenous Professional Development Program to attend the 2008 Big Sound music summit in Brisbane and in 2009 he received support to attend Sydney's AustralAsian Music Business Conference.

 In 2009 Lee also received a Music Career Building grant which supported the recording of his latest solo album, Sonny Boy.